apache/arrow/docs/source/format/Columnar.rst

   variable-length sequence of values taken from a child data type.
 Two variants of this layout are supported using 32-bit and 64-bit length encoding.
+* **View of Variable-size List**: a nested layout where each value is a variable-length sequence of values taken from a child data type.
+This layout differs from **Variable-size List** by having an additional buffer containing the sizes of each list value.
+This removes a constraint on the offsets buffer — it does not need to be in order.
 * **Struct**: a nested layout consisting of a collection of named child **fields** each having the same length but possibly different types.